AWS IPv6 Update – Global Support Spanning 15 Regions & Multiple AWS Services

 Here are the IPv6 launches that we made in the run-up to the launch of IPv6 support for EC2 instances in VPCs:

 CloudFront, WAF, and S3 Transfer Acceleration – This launch let you enable IPv6 support for individual CloudFront distributions.
 Newly created distributions supported IPv6 by default and existing distributions could be upgraded with a couple of clicks (if you using Route 53 alias records, you also need to add an AAAA record to the domain).
 With IPv6 support enabled, the new addresses will show up in the CloudFront Access Logs.
-The launch also let you use AWS WAF to inspect requests that arrive via IPv4 or IPv6 addresses and to use a new, dual-stack endpoint for S3 Transfer Acceleration.
+The launch also let you use AWS Web Application Firewall to inspect requests that arrive via IPv4 or IPv6 addresses and to use a new, dual-stack endpoint for S3 Transfer Acceleration.

 Route 53 – This launch added support for DNS queries over IPv6 (support for the requisite AAAA records was already in place).
 A subsequent launch added support for Health Checks of IPv6 Endpoints, allowing you to monitor the health of the endpoints and to arrange for DNS failover.